About AMWA – Board of Directors & Staff

 Connie Baum Newman, MD, FACP, FAHA, FAMWA

-Connie B. Newman, MD, President-elect of AMWA 2017 – 2018, is an endocrinologist and physician-scientist and Adjunct Professor of Medicine at New York University (NYU) School of Medicine and Academic Visitor at the University of Oxford, UK.
+Connie B. Newman, MD is an endocrinologist and physician-scientist and Adjunct Professor of Medicine at New York University (NYU) School of Medicine and Academic Visitor at the University of Oxford, UK.
 Dr. Newman is a nationally respected leader in the field of hypercholesterolemia and other lipid disorders, and a committed advocate for women’s rights and access to reproductive healthcare.
 She is the Chair of an Endocrine Society clinical practice guideline on the management of high cholesterol, and Chair of the writing group for the American Heart Association’s Scientific Statement on the safety of statins.
 She is also Chair of the Endocrine Society’s Special Programs Committee, and a Consultant to the Endocrine and Metabolic Drugs Advisory Committee of the FDA.

 Born and raised in Passaic, N.J., Dr. Newman decided to pursue a medical career at a time when few women were physicians.
 She graduated from Wellesley College in 1974, as a Durant Scholar, Trustee Scholar, and member of Phi Beta Kappa, and from Weill Cornell Medical College in 1978.
 After completing internal medicine training at Beth Israel Hospital, New York, NY and a Fellowship in endocrinology and metabolism at Columbia University College of Physicians and Surgeons, she joined the full time faculty of NYU School of Medicine in 1984.
 Her research focuses on the safety of statins, which are taken by 25 million people in the U.S. She has published and lectured on statin safety and/or statin intolerance for many years.
 She is a member of the Cholesterol Treatment Trialists’ Collaboration and co-authored the paper evaluating cancer in 27 trials, with 175,000 patients.
 She also was a member of the Steering Committee of CARDS, a landmark clinical trial that demonstrated that stains reduce heart attack and stroke in adults with type 2 diabetes.